scokobro/professional-identity/profIdent-draft1.md

 Unlikely to be able to perform a uniting role as the focus of it's activity seems to be political rather than journalistic.
 This is --- however just the causes they choose might seem to be --- likely to alienate journalists who see themselves as being first and foremost 'objective' observers of, and reporters on society, rather than advocates for a particular cause.

-### Jiyū Hōdō Kyōkai  {-}
+### Free Press Association of Japan (_Jiyū Hōdō Kyōkai_)  {-}
-[FPAJ](http://fpaj.jp) Free Press Association of Japan.
-Formed in an initial burst of enthusiasm in early 2011.
+The Free Press Association of Japan^[[FPAJ](http://fpaj.jp)] was formed with an initial burst of enthusiasm in early 2011.
 August 2009 DPJ government formed after election victory during Naoto Kan's premiership.
 Followed on from general freeing up of access to government press conferences during 2010-2011 DPJ administrations (Hatoyama/Kan/Noda).
+Led to a brief spurt of interest in taking a renewed look at the future of the press club system; survey of the state of access to ministerial press conferences by Waseda University's graduate journalism students.^[[Spork](http://spork.jp/?p=746)] and such works as @Asano:2011 and @Uesugi:2010 which documented the recent changes and predicted unprecedented change in the Japanese 'system of journalism'.
 Failed to maintain momentum or grow as an organisation, communications via the FPAJ website seem to dwindle after 2012 though it still presents regular journalistic prizes.
 Activity seems to be largely driven by ex-NHK journalist Onuki Yasuo and author, journalist and freedom of speech campaigner, Uesugi Takashi.
+]

 ### Japan P.E.N.
 Club {-}

 More focussed on independent writers with literary aims.
 Still concerned with 'human rights', 'world peace', 'freedom of speech/expression' etc but not really at the level of the everyday activities of journalists.
 [P.E.N.](http://www.japanpen.or.jp/about/activity/)

-### International solidarity {-}
+## International solidarity {-}

 Might this provide the impetus for Japan's journalists to organise?

-Representatives from Japan attended the 4th International Press Congress, held in Stockholm in 1897 (Nordenstreng and newspaper reports)
+Within 30 years fo the Meiji Restoration representatives of the still dynamic Japanese press industry attended the 4th International Press Congress, held by the International Union of Press Associations in Stockholm in 1897 [@Bjork:2016, 44--48].
+Japan was the only Asian nation to attend any of the international events organised between 1894 and the pause in the IUPA's activities during World War 1.

 International P.E.N.?